awsdocs/aws-parallelcluster-user-guide/doc_source/aws.md

 Specifies AWS Region information\.

-These settings apply to all clusters and they are required\.
+These settings apply to all clusters and are required\.

 To store credentials, you can use the environment, IAM roles for Amazon EC2, or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), rather than saving credentials into the AWS ParallelCluster config file\.